alex-ruperto/Calculator/README.md

 # JavaFX Calculator
-This is a simple calculator application that utilizes JavaFX to provide a UI based application that uses CSS to control some of the elements in the layout.
+This is a simple calculator application that utilizes JavaFX to provide a UI based application that uses CSS to style some of the elements in the overall layout.